Mentors

 Mentors are leading experts in their respective STEMM field.
 They have demonstrated this expertise firstly through formal education, typically having earned a graduate-level tertiary degree (e.g., a PhD).
 Secondly, mentors are active researchers or developers in their respective STEMM disciplines (e.g., in a university research or corporate R&D capacity), as evidenced through, for example, international publications, patents, or outstanding professional accomplishments in a STEMM field.

 Mentors should be committed to offering long-term support to their respective mentee.
 We therefore ask that mentors be open to volunteering for a longer period, ideally for several years, but at least for one year.
-Mentors should be ready to spend approximately 30 minutes per week with their respective mentee.
+Mentors should also be ready to spend approximately 30 minutes per week with their respective mentee.
 Mentors are, of course, free to invest more time mentoring and networking on the platform.
+The 30 minutes is a rough minimum expectation and does not need to be spent in one block of time.

 As Global Talent Mentoring is a global program, mentors are likely to be matched with mentees from other countries or even continents.
 Therefore, English is the only language used and mentors should be able to effectively communicate in English.